 Interested in rescue resources that cover topics such as search and rescue, swiftwater rescue, and motor vehicle rescue, then here are some suggestions.

-Australian Maritime Safety Authority Search and Rescue Publications
+Australian Maritime Safety Authority Search and Rescue

-Emergency New South Wales Government
+Office of Emergency Management - New South Wales Government

 This government organisation's website provides information for the community on preparing for, responding to and recovering from disasters; in addition to information for the emergency management sector.
 A list of guidelines, legislation, and policies, are available to download from their webpage.
 This includes the NSW State Rescue Board Policies on State Rescue Policy, Flood Rescue, the Vertical Rescue Directive and Rescue Vehicle Drivers Directive